amishah137/DVC/README.md

    ```
 3. Remove dvcdemo folder

-### Using Google Storage as remote repo to store data
+### Let's move to Google Storage as remote repo to store data

   1. Create a folder mlops/DVCDemo
      ```